Automate Background Removal

 Now it’s time for you to give it a go!
 Below is an example setup for your reference.

-If you feel like one mono light is just not enough light for you, try this next setup, which is even more advanced and can put a slight strain on a small budget.
+If you feel like one mono light is just not enough light for you, try this next fashion photography lighting setup, which is even more advanced and can put a slight strain on a small budget.

 If you rent or invest in a lighting kit, you should make sure to get two mono lights to maximize the versatility of your shooting setup options.
 Having two flashes also helps in low light situations.
 There are plenty of affordable two-light kits out there, so it’s just a matter of finding one that suits your needs.
 For now, let’s talk about how to use two mono strobes together.
 Check out the diagram of a bird’s-eye view of the setup below.

-Make sure to get two mono lights to maximize the versatility of your shooting setup options.
+Make sure to get two mono lights to maximize the versatility of your lighting setup options.

 Again, remember to allow your sync to recharge between flashes because, if you shoot too quickly between each shot, one or both light sources won’t fire on time.